HongruiCHEN2006/tophat-auto-answer-chrome-extension/README.md

 The extension can continue monitoring an open Top Hat tab while you use other tabs or applications, but still subject to browser background-execution limitations.

 Please note that this extension relies on Top Hat's current user interface and page structure.
 If Top Hat updates or redesigns its interface, some features of the extension may stop working and require corresponding updates.
-I will stop updating this repository after finishing college.

 Last Update: 9/24/2026